jaimegag/pks-zone/harbor/README.md

 # Harbor
 This guide provides sample yamls and basic instructions to use with Harbor.
 It assumes you have a working Harbor installation and Kubernetes cluster.
+Make sure you clone this repo to get access to the yml files in it that will be referenced during this tutorial.

-Make sure to identify your `<HARBOR_DOMAIN>` as we will refere to it during the next steps.
+Make also sure to identify your `<HARBOR_DOMAIN>` as we will refer to it during the next steps.

 For more details on how to use Harbor check the [Harbor GitHub repository](https://github.com/vmware/harbor) and in particular the [user guide](https://github.com/vmware/harbor/blob/master/docs/user_guide.md).

+## Prerequisites
+You'll need a provisioned kubernetes cluster, and access to it via `kubectl`

 ## My first Harbor app
 Locate the Harbor Project (`<HARBOR_PROJECT>`) you will be using to push & pull images, or create a new one via Harbor GUI.
 More on managing projects [here](https://github.com/vmware/harbor/blob/master/docs/user_guide.md#managing-projects).